alastairreid/verifast-play/README.md

   use 'chars_split' and 'close_struct' to convert raw memory back to an object plus some padding.

+- align.c - reasoning about alignment of objects

+  The challenge here is saying that a pointer has to be aligned.
+  By itself, this seems to be easy but what is hard is that VeriFast does not support "alignas" or "alignof" so, instead of saying that a global variable has some alignment at the place where it is declared, every use of that global has to add an assumption that it is aligned.

 - malloc0.c - a simplistic memory allocator.

   The challenge here is slicing an object off the front of a contiguous block